Item toegevoegd aan winkelwagentje!!

 Biography Igor Ruhadze

 Igor Ruhadze began his career as a solo violinist at the age of 12, performing Vieuxtemps Concerto No.5 with the Odessa Symphony Orchestra.
-Igor has won prizes in several international violin competitions, notably receiving 1st prize in the Taneyev InternaČ›ional chamber-music competition (Kaluga-Moscow 1996) and the top prize in the International Locatelli competition (Amsterdam 1997).
+Igor has won prizes in several international violin competitions, notably receiving 1st prize in the Taneyev InternaČ›ional chamber-music competition (Kaluga-Moscow 1996) and top prize in the International Locatelli competition (Amsterdam 1997).

 Igor Ruhadze performs in many European countries, and tours around the world as a soloist performing violin repertoire from the Renaissance to modern music.
 He regularly appears at festivals giving solo recitals, such as a Tartini program for unaccompanied violin (Flanders Festival), and the "Russian Tartini - Handochkine" (New York).